Transurgeon/Transurgeon.github.io/_posts/2025/2025-05-20-GradClasses.md

 Overall this course was truly interesting and allowed me to gain a very very basic understanding of control systems.
 There are so many cool extensions of this class that I can now explore one day: stochastic control, optimal control, adaptive control, etc. (most are taught at Polytechnique also!).
 I want to conclude this section for sincerely thanking Professor Bowen Yi, who took the time to explain basic concepts to me and also for having really interesting conversations about the class and existing connections to optimization.

-<h2 id="power-systems">Optimization and Machine Learning methods in Power Systems</h2>

-This class is taught by my supervisor [Antoine Lesage-Landry](https://alesagelandry.github.io/).

 <h2 id="matrix-computations">Matrix Computations</h2>

 I took this class because there was a conflict with getting credited for taking the class Convex Optimization at McGill as an undergrad.
 In summary, Polytechnique doesn't allow students from other universities to have a class credited if that class counted towards their own degree.
 Interesting rules... but it was a bit out of my control, and I was open on learning new material anyways, so here we are.